konsumer/wasi-browserfs/README.md

 You can easily override how the filesystem works, and also overwrite any individual method, if you want to control things, more.

-In adition to filessystem functions, it also includes all the regular WASI stuff, like random numbers and ysstem-clock and things.
+In adition to filessystem functions, it also includes all the regular WASI stuff, like random numbers and system-clock and things.
+No networking or anything else, but you can add that , if you need it.

 ## usage